maintc/wipe-cli/README.md

 ## 📖 What It Does

-Rust game servers often have scheduled restart and wipe events tracked in Google Calendar.
+Server owners can schedule restart and wipe events in Google Calendar.
 This tool:

 - 📅 **Monitors multiple Google Calendar iCal feeds** (one per server)
 - 🔍 **Detects upcoming events** within a configurable time window (default: 24 hours)